Copyright © 2016

 "Well Mister Scully, now you know, and who is this?"

-"Sorry Sir, this is First Lieutenant Marking and Second Lieutenant Sharpe, the two younger ones are Mister Marking's servants."
+"Sorry Sir, this is First Lieutenant Marking and Second Lieutenant Grey, the two younger ones are Mister Marking's servants."

 "Ah, at last we meet Lieutenant Marking.
 I must say you have become the talk of London town.
 I have set aside the Second Lieutenants cabin for your use during our voyage, he will bunk in with Mister Scully.
 Now then, Mister Scully, by all reports you have made a name for yourself with the guns."